 No European city break is complete without a deep dive into the local culinary scene.

-Our seven picks were not only rated among the best city breaks in Europe, but visitors awarded them the full five stars for food and drink.
+Our six picks were not only rated among the best city breaks in Europe, but visitors awarded them the full five stars for food and drink.
 Read on to discover the continent’s top escapes for foodies.

-You’ll find bagel stalls (where the bread was first invented) on Europe’s largest market square, alongside the Renaissance arches of Cloth Hall and St Mary’s Basilica’s Gothic steeples.
+Seek out bagel stalls (where the bread was first invented) on Europe’s largest market square, alongside the Renaissance arches of Cloth Hall and St Mary’s Basilica’s Gothic steeples.

 Venture on to the myriad of side streets to where locals devour mustard-covered sausages and huge bowls of sour beetroot soup.